Azure/aks-engine/docs/topics/features.md

 ```

+Current limitations:

+- Currently the Runtime Hanlders are not configurable.
+- If you specific a hanlder that does not map the the fields in [../../parts/k8s/containerdhypervtemplate.toml](parts/k8s/containerdhypervtemplate.toml) then then the container will not start.
+- If you map to container version that is higher than your current OS image your container will not start.
+- Multi-arch container images are not supported

-You can learn more about RuntimeClasses and the future of the windows support:
+You can learn more about RuntimeClasses and the future of the Windows support:

 - https://kubernetes.io/docs/concepts/containers/runtime-class/
 - https://github.com/kubernetes/enhancements/blob/master/keps/sig-windows/windows-runtimeclass-support.md